-Python leads the 11 top Data Science, Machine Learning platforms.
+Python has rapidly became a leading language for Data Science and Machine Learning.
+In the latest KDnuggets Poll Python leads the 11 top Data Science, Machine Learning platforms.
 This page brings you the latest KDnuggets Opinions and Tutorials related to Python, as well as our most popular - gold and silver-badge winning content.
 Enjoy!

 Latest posts on Python

 - GPU-Powered Data Science (NOT Deep Learning) with RAPIDS - Aug 2, 2021How to utilize the power of your GPU for regular data science and machine learning even if you do not do a lot of deep learning work.

 - KDnuggets™ News 21:n28, Jul 28: Design patterns in machine learning; The Best NLP Course is Free - Jul 28, 2021What are the Design patterns for Machine Learning and why you should know them?
 For more advanced readers, how to use Kafka Connect to create an open source data pipeline for processing real-time data; The state-of-the-art NLP course is freely available; Python Data Structures Compared; Update your Machine Learning skills this summer.